-NuBot Mechanical and Electrical Description and Software Flow Chart 2018 Wei Dai, Weijia Yao, Sha Luo, Junchong Ma, Runze Wang, Shaozun Hong, Zhiqian Zhou, Xiao Li, Bingxin Han, Junhao Xiao, Huimin Lu, Zhiqiang Zheng College of Mechatronics and Automation, National University of Defense Technology, China, 410073 http://nubot.trustie.net lhmnew@nudt.edu.cn, junhao.xiao@ieee.org Abstract.
+NuBot Mechanical and Electrical Description 2018

+Huimin Lu, Junhao Xiao, Zhiwen Zeng, Qinghua Yu, Kaihong Huang, Wei Dai, Zhiqian Zhou, Xiao Li, Bingxin Han, Bailiang Chen, Pengming Zhu, Zirui Guo, Zhengyu Zhong, Yang Zhao, Zhiqiang Zheng

+College of Intelligence Science and Technology, National University of Defense Technology, China, 410073 http://nubot.trustie.net, lhmnew@nudt.edu.cn,junhao.xiao@ieee.org

+Abstract.
 The software structure, mechanical and electrical system of the robot from NuBot team is described in this material.
+The size of the current robot is $50 \text{cm} \times 50 \text{cm}$, and the weight is about 35 kg.

+1 Mechanical

-The size of the current robot is $50\text{cm} \times 50\text{cm}$ , and the weight is about 35 kg.
-1 Mechanical After RoboCup 2017 in Japan, we developed a new generation of robot platform as shown in Fig. 1.
-As the upgrade of the last generation, this generation of robot has a more reasonable layout and more stable performance.
-We re-designed the external frame of it to better adapt to the competition environment with huge impact (size: 50cm\50cm\80cm, weight: about 37kg).
+After RoboCup 2017 in Japan, we developed a new generation of robot platform as shown in Fig. 1.
+We re-designed the external frame of it to better adapt to the competition environment with huge impact.
+And it is proved that the generation of robot has a more reasonable layout and more stable performance.
 The rest of this part only details the active ball handling system and shooting system.